 You can get to West Vancouver via the world-famous Lions Gate Bridge and the causeway which winds its way through the middle of the city’s spectacular crown jewel – Stanley Park.
 Built by the Guiness family (yes, of the Guiness Brewing Company fame), the Lions Gate Bridge will take you over the Burrard Inlet waterway and up onto the highway that leads to the first developed area known as the British Properties.
 This is also the highway to travel to the Horseshoe Bay ferry terminal (which takes you to Vancouver Island, Nanaimo, Gibsons and Bowen Island) – and, if you keep travelling north, to the ski resort town of Whistler, BC.

-West Vancouver, The West End or Vancouver West?
+West Vancouver, The West End or Vancouver's West Side?

 Confused – don’t be.
 Even locals get it mixed up once in a while.
 Around town you’ll find several references to ‘West Vancouver’ – and sometimes they can mean different things.
 But there’s only one true West Vancouver, and it is here.
 This is the municipality of the District of West Vancouver – and not only do we have our own mayor and council, but we have our own police force, fire department and even ‘blue bus’ transit service.
 We are part of the Greater Vancouver Regional District, but not the City of Vancouver.

-The other two references to ‘West Vancouver’ are sometimes in reference to the ‘West End’ of Vancouver, (which is located downtown and bordered by Denman and Davie streets and includes English Bay, Davie Village and Beach Ave) and/or the ‘West Side’ (which is ‘west’ of downtown and includes the Kitsilano, Kerrisdale and Point Grey areas near the University of British Columbia).
-Both of these areas are part of the City of Vancouver and do not have their own governments or municipal services.
+The other two references to ‘West Vancouver’ are sometimes in reference to the ‘West End‘ of Vancouver, (which is located downtown and bordered by Denman and Davie streets and includes English Bay, Davie Village and Beach Ave) and/or the ‘West Side‘ (which is ‘west’ of downtown Vancouver and includes the Kitsilano, Kerrisdale and Point Grey areas near the University of British Columbia).
+Both of these areas are part of the City of Vancouver and are under that jurisdiction when it comes to governments or municipal services.
 And yes, they are totally fun with their own beaches and street life – and completely worth visiting.

 Does West Vancouver Have a Hotel?